17 Simple Things To Quit Buying To Save More Money

 3. Ready Meals/ Prepackaged Food

 Ready meals and pre-packaged foods are convenient, but they usually cost far more than cooking from scratch.
-Paying for convenience occasionally is fine, but relying on it regularly can really push up your grocery bill.
+Paying for convenience occasionally is fine, but relying on it can make your grocery bill creep up without you noticing.

 Buying basic ingredients and preparing simple meals at home doesn’t have to be complicated.
-Even swapping a few ready meals each week for easy home-cooked options can make a noticeable difference.
+Even swapping a few ready meals each week for easy home-cooked options can knock a fair bit off your food bill.

 Related: 5 Steps To Eat Well On A Budget >>